 Education benefits are available to spouses and dependents.
 The Department of Veterans Affairs official site states that family members caring for service-disabled veterans may qualify for career counseling and skills training.
 Similar opportunities may also be available for dependents of a veteran who qualify for the VA Survivors’ and Dependents’ Educational Assistance program.
-Opportunities for qualifying family members include the following under the VA Vocational Rehabilitation and Employment program:
+Opportunities for qualifying family members include the following under the VA Veteran Rehabilitation and Employment program:

 - Career Assistance – helping caregivers find the best career options based on ability and interest